 Sir Joseph Norman Lockyer was born on May 17th 1836 in Rugby.
-He has two main claims to fame: founding the journal Nature (which I used to read occasionally until I realized I couldn’t understand a word of it) and the discovery of helium, which, because he first identified it in solar spectra, he named after the handsome Greek god of the Sun, Helios.
+He has two main claims to fame: founding the journal Nature (which I used to read occasionally until I realized I couldn’t understand a word of it) and the quite tricky discovery of the inert, colorless, tasteless, odourless gas helium, which, because he first identified it in solar spectra, he named after the handsome Greek god of the Sun, Helios.